vidimitrov/Gallery-App/README.md

 ## API (with Express and Seneca micro services)
 - In progress

+## Recent changes
+1. Refresh button added to gallery to fix the bug with refreshing the images

 ## TODO
 1. Fix the functionality to upload files from the user file system
 2. Refactor the code